Vek17/TabletopTweaks-Base/README.md

         * Fixes the magic gore's damage multiplier to be 1.5 instead of 0.5
     * Enduring Spells
         * Now works on equipment enhancing effects like crusader's edge.
-    * Mythic Charge
-        * Prevents Mythic charge from triggering multiple fake attacks and procing weapon effects more often than it should.
     * Second Bloodline
         * All bloodlines now qualify for second bloodline including mutated ones.
     * Second Bloodrager Bloodline